Welcome to

 - Creation Care: We are thrilled to say that we have been given an A Rocha Bronze Award in recognition of what we have achieved so far!

-- More exciting news – St. Hugh’s has just been registered as a Celtic Quiet Place.
+- St. Hugh’s is a Celtic Quiet Place.
 Passports and prayer cards are available in the church.

 - A folder showing how to locate graves and other memorials in St. Hugh’s and the churchyard is now available to visitors at the back of the church.
 An alphabetical list of memorials, and other information, is available here.